 What is the outlook (prognosis)?

 Treatments for cystic fibrosis have improved dramatically over the past few decades.
-However cystic fibrosis is a lifelong condition.
+However it is a lifelong condition and there is currently no cure for cystic fibrosis.

 There will be times when symptoms are more severe - mainly when a chest infection develops.
 Even with treatment, the main risks are recurring chest infections and pneumonia.
 This can have a repeated damaging effect on lung function which can get worse over time.
 Most people with cystic fibrosis die of lung complications, mainly respiratory and heart failure.